 In amongst these, there are some incredible vegetarian and vegan gems or meat-serving restaurants offering great veg-options.
 Whether you are looking for an Instagram-worthy avocado-toast and acai bowl style café or a vegan version of Amok, Cambodia’s national dish, this list will make eating plant-based easy during your time in Phnom Penh.

 With Phnom Penh’s ever-changing restaurant market, I discovered eateries to be permanently closed, despite reading online suggestions from only a few months prior.
-This will provide you with an updated list of the best vegan and vegetarian restaurants in Phnom Penh to check out to enjoy both local and international cuisines.
+This list I put together provide you with an updated list of the best vegan and vegetarian restaurants in Phnom Penh to check out to enjoy both local and international cuisines.
 Vegetarian food choices can also be regarded as healthier options and help with small steps to combat animal cruelty from mass animal rearing.